-Treatment-resistant depression can leave you feeling hopeless and discouraged.
+Treatment-resistant depression (TRD) can leave you feeling hopeless and discouraged.
 Months or even years can go by without any relief.
 And after the effort it took to get help, it can be demoralizing when you're just not getting better.

 But if your depression treatment isn't working, don't give up.
 Many people can get their treatment-resistant depression under control.
 You and your doctor just need to find the right approach.
 This might include different drugs, therapy, and other treatments.
 If you're still struggling with depression despite treatment, here's what you need to know.